The Ringy Blog

 Empathize

-Demonstrating empathy shows that you care about the customer's situation and are interested in helping them find a solution.
+Show that you care about the customer's situation and are genuinely interested in helping them find a solution.

 Use Positive Body Language

-Positive body language signals that you are approachable, friendly, and open to hearing the customer's concerns.
+Positive body language signals that you're approachable, friendly, and open to hearing concerns, whether you're meeting in person or on a video call.

 Find Common Ground

-Look for common interests or experiences you share with the customer.
-Finding common ground can create a connection and foster a positive relationship.
+Look for shared interests or experiences.
+Common ground creates connection and fosters a positive relationship.

 2. Identify Your Customer's Needs

-A customer's needs can be categorized into four key areas:
+A customer's needs can be categorized into four key areas.
+Each requires a different approach to uncover.

 Needs Category